-Wyoming is a state in the Mountain West region of the United States.
+Wyoming is a state in the Mountain West subregion of the Western United States.
 The 10th largest state by area, it is also the least populous and least densely populated state in the contiguous United States.

 Yellowstone National Park is a nearly 3,500-sq.-mile wilderness recreation area atop a volcanic hot spot.
 Mostly in Wyoming, the park spreads into parts of Montana and Idaho too.
 Yellowstone features dramatic canyons, alpine rivers, lush forests, hot springs and gushing geysers, including its most famous, Old Faithful.
 It’s also home to hundreds of animal species, including bears, wolves, bison, elk and antelope.